GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### The notions of correctness in mathematics and programs are different.
+A mathematical model must be consistent; it need not match reality (be correct), and it need not be complete (in the formal sense).
+A program model must be consistent; it must match reality; and it must be complete (in the sense that it reacts gracefully to all inputs).
 >
-> ~ *Danny Hillis*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts